ga-adi-gelato/Course-Materials/lessons/java-essentials/singleton-design-pattern/readme.md

   - Use the object's getter method to access, then print the value from its String variable
 - Finally, in your `main()` method, call both `addMessage()` and `viewMessage()`.
 Remember that those methods each have their own *scope*.
 Does the value printed in `viewMessage()` match what you added in `addMessage()` even though they operate in different scopes?

+Here, we demonstrated how a singleton can persist data across different *scopes*.
+In Android, we will use the same approach to persist data across different screens or sections within the app.

 > Check: Were students able to create the desired deliverable?

 <a name="conclusion"></a>
 ## Conclusion (5 mins)

-The singleton concept will be used frequently in your Android apps.
-There are many objects in Android that are very heavy - meaning they take up a lot of space in memory - as well as objects that you simply don't need more than one of.
-The singleton pattern is a great way to handle such situations, organize your code, and make your apps perform well.
+You will use the singleton concept frequently in your Android apps.
+There are many times you will want only 1 instance of a particular class in order to persist data across screens, or sections of your app.
+In addition, some objects in Android are very large and take up a lot of memory, so limiting them to 1 instance can make your app perform better.